MubasshiraQuraishi/Income-Prediction-using-random-forest/README.md

   - Applied label encoding on categorical columns to prepare data for modeling.

 - **Handling Class Imbalance:**
-  - The target variable was biased towards class 1 (high-income group).
+  - The target variable was biased towards class 0 (low-income group).
 Oversampled the minority class to balance the dataset.

 - **Feature Importance Analysis:**
   - Identified top important features as "age", "education", "capital-gain", "hours-per-week", and "occupation".